 X3 Bar vs. BodyGym

-Where I think they differ is the BodyGym bar is plastic where the X3 bar is made of steel.
-Also the X3 fitness bands are will provide more resistance.
+Where I think they differ is the BodyGym bar is plastic whereas the X3 bar is made of steel.
+Also, the X3 fitness bands are will provide more resistance.
 This is not to say your muscles won't burn with the BodyGym.
 If you do enough reps, they will.
 Another advantage is the BodyGym is also a LOT less expensive than X3 Bar.

 X3Bar vs. Tension Toner

 The Tension Toner works on the same principles as the X3 Bar – variable resistance is provided by latex fitness bands and a bar.
-The Tension Toner bar is actually two pieces which allows for a different type of workout.
+The Tension Toner bar is actually two pieces that allow for a different type of workout.
 Like the TRX, the Tension Toner can also be hooked over a door to allow different types of exercises to be performed.
 It's super portable too.